Testing, Language Proficiency, and Financial Aid Information

 Required standardized tests

-We require standardized test scores from either the SAT or ACT (with Writing), and normally require two SAT subject tests, except in the case of financial hardship.
+We require standardized test scores from either the SAT or ACT (with or without writing), and recommend submitting two SAT subject tests, except in the case of financial hardship.
 Note that the SAT II English Language Proficiency Test (ELPT) is not acceptable as one of the two SAT Subject Tests.

 More information about standardized testing is included in our application process.
 You are only exempt from this requirement if your country does not offer these tests and traveling to take them would be difficult.

 English language proficiency

 A strong knowledge of English is essential for successful study at Harvard, including the ability to understand and express thoughts quickly and clearly.
-Although you are not required to take the Test of English as a Foreign Language (TOEFL) or other proficiency exams, you may submit your scores if you have done so.
+Although you are not required to take the Test of English as a Foreign Language (TOEFL) or other proficiency exams, you may submit your scores if you wish to do so.

 We encourage interested international applicants to have an interview if possible.
 If an interviewer is not available sufficiently close to you to make an interview possible, the absence of an interview will not adversely affect your candidacy.

 The financial aid policies for foreign citizens are exactly the same as those for U.S. citizens.
 All aid is need-based, and admissions decisions are made without regard to whether an applicant has applied for financial assistance.

 When you apply for aid, we work directly with your family and factor in additional expenses for international students.
 Harvard meets each family’s demonstrated need.